 Deluge [aka Ye Wonz Maibel] (1997) - For Ethiopian filmmaker Salem Mekuria, the disappearance of her brother - a critic of the military government that replaced the deposed Emperor Haile Selassie - was a haunting, life-changing experience.
 Using such an intensely personal narrative, Mekuria explores the effects of the regime on Ethiopia between 1974 and 1991.
 Screened at more than a dozen film festivals across the world, the documentary received honors at NBPC’s Prized Pieces and the Black Maria Film & Video Festival.
 Documentary, 62 min., DVD, dir: Salem Mekuria.

 Denying Brazil (2000) - Director Joel Zito Araujo uses his own experiences and a large body of research to craft a documentary about the role of black actors in Brazilian soap operas, or telenovelas.
 The film analyzes the taboos, stereotypes and outright racism black actors face in the telenovela industry and explores how their roles affect race relations in the country.
 The film was screened at the 3 Continents Film Festival and the 2003 African Diaspora Film Festival.
+Part of Race and History in Brazil release.
 Documentary, 92 min., DVD, dir: Joel Zito Araujo.